Skip to main content

 DH ENGL 2883 B Survey of American Literature II The Romantic period to the present.

 ENGL 3323J Technical Writing Applied writing in areas of specialization.
-Intensive practice in professional writing modes, styles, research techniques, and editing for specialized audiences and/or publications.
+Intensive practice in professional/technical writing genres, styles, research techniques, and editing for specialized audiences.

 H ENGL 3333C Short Story Origins, development, theory, and craft of the short story.

-H ENGL 4723 C Studies in Shakespeare Major plays and selected criticism.
+H ENGL 4723 C Studies in Shakespeare Focus on advanced topics in major plays and selected criticism.

 Code Course Title Description

 N GEOG 3033EC Meteorology A non-quantitative introduction to weather.
-Physical elements that cause and influence weather.
+Physical elements that cause and influence the atmosphere over the short term.
+Energy, moisture, and storms.
 Interpretation of weather maps and satellite imagery.

 Code Course Title Description